chaijs/chai-as-promised/README.md

 ### Progress Callbacks

 Chai as Promised does not have any intrinsic support for testing promise progress callbacks.
-The properties you would want to test are probably much better suited to a library like [Sinon.JS][sinon], perhaps in conjunction with [Sinon–Chai][sinon-chai]:
+The properties you would want to test are probably much better suited to a library like [Sinon.JS](http://sinonjs.org/), perhaps in conjunction with [Sinon–Chai](https://github.com/domenic/sinon-chai):

 ```javascript
 var progressSpy = sinon.spy();